 Life After McKinsey

-Suffice it to say that the options after McKinsey are among the most open that currently exist in the world of work.
+The options after McKinsey are among the most open that currently exist in the world of work.
 You can literally do everything: continue your career in the industry, in services, in consulting, or as an entrepreneur.
-The former McKinsey consultant has the highest work standards, a perspective on the business world, and access to one of the most powerful professional networks in the world.
+The former McKinsey consultant has the high work standards, a perspective on the business world, and access to one of the most powerful professional networks in the world.
 All these factors make working life after McKinsey a field of opportunities simply extraordinary in the literal sense of the term.